Makiah/Fundies2Helper/README.md

 ## Usage

-1. Download the JAR from [here](https://github.com/Makiah/Fundies2Helper/releases/download/1.0/helper.jar).
+1. Download the JAR from [here](https://github.com/Makiah/Fundies2Helper/releases/download/1.1/helper.jar).
 2. Double click on the file to run it, which should result in a pop up.
+3. (You might have to right click on the file and then open it if your computer says that it can't run code from unauthenticated developers)
-2. Provide the GUI a .java file by clicking "Select new file to annotate".
+4. Provide the GUI a .java file by clicking "Select new file to annotate".

 ## Before
 ```